vordimous/zilla-docs/src/solutions/how-tos/aws-services/troubleshooting.md

   -X ssl.key.location=client.key.pem
 ```

-Note: if you followed [Create Server Certificate (ACM)](./create-server-certificate-acm.md) to create the server certificate instead of [Create Server Certificate (LetsEncrypt)](./create-server-certificate-letsencrypt.md), then you will need to [Export the CA Certificate](./create-certificate-authority-acm.md#export-the-ca-certificate) and have `kcat` trust the exported CA certificate.
+Note: if you followed [Create Server Certificate](./create-server-certificate-acm.md) to create the server certificate instead of [Create Server Certificate (LetsEncrypt)](./create-server-certificate-letsencrypt.md), then you will need to [Export the CA Certificate](./create-certificate-authority-acm.md#export-the-ca-certificate) and have `kcat` trust the exported CA certificate.

 ```bash:no-line-numbers
 kcat \